nautobot/nautobot/nautobot/docs/installation/upgrading-from-nautobot-v1.md

 ## Job Database Model Changes

 The Job `name` field has been changed to a unique field and the `name` + `grouping` uniqueness constraint has been removed.
-The processes that refresh jobs (`nautobot-server post-upgrade` and `nautobot-server migrate`) have been updated to gracefully handle duplicate job names.
+The processes that refresh jobs (`nautobot-server post_upgrade` and `nautobot-server migrate`) have been updated to gracefully handle duplicate job names.

 !!! example
     ```py